10 Places to Look for Scholarships for Women Over 50

 The Soroptomist Club

-The Soroptomist Club funds the Women’s Opportunity Award program which helps women who need financial help with their education and women who are older than 55.
+The Soroptomist Club funds the Live Your Dream Award program which helps women who need financial help with their education but not exclusively for women who are older than 55.
 Soroptimist is an international organization for professional and businesswomen.

 Residents of Soroptimist’s member countries and territories can apply.
 This includes the US, Canada, Argentina, Panama, Venezuela, Bolivia, Taiwan Province of China, Brazil, Guam, Puerto Rico, Mexico, Chile, Philippines, Colombia, Peru, Korea, Costa Rica, Paraguay, Ecuador and Japan.